-DescriptionYou are Monty and you are about to attempt to fulfill your lives ambitions, become rich and be a hero.
+DescriptionYou are Monty and you are about to attempt to fulfill your life's ambitions, become rich and be a hero.
 You have the opportunity to rescue a Princess while collecting gold nuggets on the way.
-The game consists of 40 single screen rooms viewed from above at an elevated angle and to leave each room you must collect all the gold nuggets scattered around within a time limit, and once all the gold is collected then you can leave by the opened door.
+The game consists of 40 single screen rooms viewed from above at an elevated angle, and to leave each room you must collect all the gold nuggets scattered around within a time limit, and once all the gold is collected then you can leave by the opened door.
 Moving around each room are various creatures and if you touch any, then you lose one of five lives, and failing also to complete the room within the time limit also loses a life.
 The joystick is used to control Monty and once you move him in a direction he keeps moving until he hits an object but he can change direction as he moves.
 Also to note is that the longer you hold the joystick in a direction the faster Monty moves.

 There are no promo images for this game